 Wisdom Teeth Extractions

-Voted Best Dentist in Federal Way in 2016
+Voted Best Dentist in Federal Way 10 Years In A Row

 Wisdom teeth derive their name from the fact that they form in the late teen years, making them "older and wiser."
 In today's world, the softer diet and shorter jaw of modern humans have rendered wisdom teeth unnecessary.
 In fact, the onset of wisdom teeth can be a painful and potentially dangerous development.
 In most cases, a relatively simple and straightforward surgery can extract the wisdom teeth before they cause permanent damage to the teeth and mouth.

 Wisdom teeth are located at the back of the mouth, the "third" molar at both ends of the top and bottom row of teeth.
 As the wisdom teeth begin to grow, they can become impacted, or trapped in the jawbone and/or gums.
 As they continue to grow beneath the gum line in an angled or horizontal direction, displacement of the original line of teeth and wearing into the back molars can occur.
 Wisdom teeth that are unable to "erupt" above the gum line can lead to inflammation and infection.
 In the case of a partial eruption, a pocket often forms under the gumline, which can lead to the formation of a cyst or tumor.
 If left untreated, wisdom teeth cause permanent damage, including cavities, nerve damage, gum infection, bone infection, and a weakening of the jaw.
 Unfortunately, wisdom teeth often grow unnoticed until they cause problems in the mouth or outlying areas, such as the face.
 These problems can cause headaches, pain in the ears, neck, upper or lower jaw.